Eventonomy

 Waitlist When Full

-Setting: waitlist (feature flag) Default: Off
+Setting: waitlist (feature flag) Default: On

 When on, attendees who try to RSVP Going after capacity is reached are placed on a waitlist instead of being rejected.
 When a Going attendee cancels, the oldest Waitlist RSVP is automatically promoted to Going and receives a notification.